 Getting gybes right in a single-sail boat in all weather is an essential skill as is perfecting hoists and drops in a boat that carries a spinnaker.
 Practice done outside of race conditions will always give excellent returns.

-The boats with polished crew work in this area always gain an advantage on their rivals in a race especially in pressure cooker situations whatever the weather.
+The boats with polished crew work in this area always gain an advantage on their rivals.
+Especially in pressure cooker situations whatever the weather.
 Practice manoeuvres using a mark or some other point to replicate race pressure.

 Tip Three: Mark all Settings and build up a tuning Guide

-Your tuning guide will be a work in progress that will be continually refined over the course of your racing life.
+Your tuning guide will be a work in progress.
+It will be continually refined over the course of your racing life.

 Everything should be marked – halyards, sheets, vang, outhaul, shroud tensions etc. Like the tuning guide, it’s the beginning of an ongoing process that sees both sail trim and boat handling improve as you gradually refine the markings.